ltoinel/amw/README.md

 * You have a Redis instance, and you enable the caching option in the AMW config file.
 * You use NGINX and you configure a micro-caching strategy to keep in memory the results of the AMW APIs.

-## Integrate the widget to your Website
+## Integrate the AMW widgets to your Website

 Integrate a product widget to your Website based on a product ID that you can found in the Amazon URL :